 Sure the effects of constant exposure to sunlight may not be as dramatic as in the picture in the short term.
 But over time if you do not use sun protection you will wake up one morning and wonder why your skin feels like a leather sofa.

 Apart from cosmetic issues like premature ageing and no one wants that.
 Exposure to sunlight and UV (ultraviolet) rays can cause skin cancer.
 Although skin cancer is not usually a major problem with darker-skinned people with the depletion of the ozone layer UV rays seem to be more intense.

 Type of UV rays

-There are two types of UV rays that damage to the skin, UVA rays and UVB rays.
-UVA rays penetrate to the deeper layers of skin, causing premature ageing and wrinkles.
+There are two types of UV rays that damage the skin, UVA rays and UVB rays.
+UVA rays penetrate the deeper layers of skin, causing premature ageing and wrinkles.
 While UVB rays cause sunburn and darkening of the upper layers of the skin.

 The most effective way to protect the skin from UV rays and prevent premature ageing is by wearing sun protection every day.
 Sun protection factor(SPF) is a measure of how well a sunscreen will protect your skin against ultraviolet B rays.
 SPF ratings are usually found on the bottle and sunscreens with higher SPF ratings block more UVB rays, however, none gives 100% protection.

 Because the SPF number does not account for UVA rays which penetrate deeper into the skin, it is important to use a broad-spectrum sunscreen which protects you from both UVA and UVB rays.